hbc/Intro-to-R-2-day/lessons/04_introR-data-manipulation.md

 ### Factors

+Since factors are special vectors, the same rules for selecting values using indices apply.
 We briefly introduced factors in the last lesson, but factors only become more intuitive once you've had a chance to work with them.
 The elements of the expression factor created previously had the following categories or levels: low, medium, and high.
-The categories were assigned integers alphabetically, with high=1, low=2, medium=3 .
-To view the integer assignments under the hood you can use str:

-	str(expression)
-	Factor w/ 3 levels "high","low","medium": 2 1 3 1 2 3 1

-The unique elements are referred to as "factor levels".

-In the example above, the factor has levels but it is unordered.
-You can check this by trying the following:

-	min(expression) # check what is the smallest level

-This doesn't work!

-To order factor levels, you can simply add an argument to the function ordered=TRUE:

-	expression <- factor(expression, ordered=TRUE)

-	str(expression)
-	Ord.factor w/ 3 levels "low"<"high"<..: 1 3 2 3 1 2 3

-	min(expression) # check what is the smallest level

-You'll find that by default R will order levels by alphabetical order.
-In order to get the desired ordering (i.e. "low" < "medium" < "high") we need to specify the order of levels and add the argument ordered=TRUE.

-	expression <- factor(expression, levels=c("low", "medium", "high"), ordered=TRUE)

-	str(expression)

-	min(expression)

-Since factors are special vectors, the same rules for selecting values using indices apply.
 Let's extract the values of the factor with high expression:

 First, we create a logical vector of TRUE and FALSE values: